Please turn off any roger beeps in your radio because the repeaters produce a courtesy tone for end of transmission. Thank You

 This includes being:

-- Transmit Audio Level: Users are expected to have configured their transmit audio to a level that is acceptable and pleasing to listen to.
-These levels can be set using the Parrot talkgroup (TG 9998);
+Transmit Audio Level: Users are expected to have configured their transmit audio to a level that is acceptable and pleasing to listen to.
+These levels can be set using the Parrot Talkgroup (TG 9990);

-Should anyone have questions about Code of Conduct, please feel free to contact us.
+Should anyone have questions about the Code of Conduct, please feel free to contact us.